Enterprise-CMCS/mac-fc-security-hub-collector/README.md

 ## Description

 This tool pulls findings from AWS Security Hub and outputs them for consumption by visualization tools.
-To use this tool, you need
+To use this tool, you need:

 - an Athena table of teams to accounts that follows the [format expected by the Athena library](https://github.com/Enterprise-CMCS/mac-fc-macbis-cost-analysis/blob/250739e71c9617344a584aab82d5785334c37bba/pkg/athenalib)
 - an S3 bucket for Athena query outputs
 - a role that is valid for each account listed in the map of accounts to teams provided to the tool